tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 The time it takes to create a snapshot is influenced by factors such as the number of disk writes and the underlying read-write operations.
 Creating a snapshot will not affect your disk use.

 ### How do I create a cloud disk using a snapshot?
-For more information, see [Creating Cloud Disks using Snapshots](https://intl.cloud.tencent.com/document/product/362/5757).
+For more information, see [Creating Cloud Disks Using Snapshots](https://intl.cloud.tencent.com/document/product/362/5757).

 ### How do I roll back snapshots?
-For more information, see [Rolling Back to Snapshots](https://intl.cloud.tencent.com/document/product/362/5756).
+For more information, see [Rolling Back Snapshots](https://intl.cloud.tencent.com/document/product/362/5756).

 ### Do I need to shut down the CVM to roll back to a snapshot?
 - For a cloud disk that has been mounted to a CVM, you have to shut down the CVM to roll back to a snapshot.